Sydney Brodt

-Sydney Jane Brodt (born May 3, 1998) is an American ice hockey player and member of the U.S. national ice hockey team, currently signed with the Minnesota Whitecaps in the Premier Hockey Federation (PHF).
+Sydney Jane Brodt (born May 3, 1998) is an American ice hockey player.
+She has played with Frölunda HC in the Swedish Women's Hockey League (SDHL) since December 2024.
+As a member of the United States national team, she won a gold medal at the 2019 IIHF Women's World Championship.

 Playing career

 Brodt attended Mounds View High School, where she was named a Ms. Hockey Minnesota finalist in 2016.

 NCAA

 Across four years with the Minnesota Duluth Bulldogs women's ice hockey program, Brodt scored 98 points in 141 games.
 She was the second player in Bulldogs' history to serve as captain for three seasons.
 After graduating, she joined the Professional Women's Hockey Players Association (PWHPA) for the 2020–21 season.